 Cat with Bloody Nose

-I have been online reading the stories about kitty flu.
-I'm finding a lot of similarities, with one exception.
-Sunny is my 3 1/2 month-old kitten has the one runny eye, coughing, bad congestion (sounds like he is breathing through a coffee stir), sneezing with discharge- here is where my concern is, the discharge is bloody sometimes more blood than not.
+Dear Simba, I have been reading the stories about kitty flu.
+I am finding a lot of similarities, with one exception.
+Sunny is my 3 1/2-month-old kitten has the one runny eye, coughing, bad congestion (sounds like he is breathing through a coffee stir), sneezing with discharge- here is where my concern is, the discharge is bloody sometimes more blood than not.
 I took him to the vet for his shots and told the doctor of his symptoms.
 He gave him antibiotics.
 After 3 days of it he was no better.
 The doctor changed his prescription to Clavomox, 10 days later he still coughs, has bad congestion and sneezes a bloody discharge.
 My vet has said for me to get a second opinion because he is not sure what it could be other than the kitty flu.
 I am alarmed at his continued symptoms!
 Not so sunny days

 He is still eating, drinking, going potty, playing as though he was fine.